Ontario Tankard: Format

+Since 2024, the event has been a triple knockout followed by a four team page playoff.

 From 1972 to 1981, the tournament was a strict round robin affair, with the team with the best record being crowned champion (a tiebreaker would be held if necessary).
 From 1981 to 2000, the tournament consisted of a round robin followed by a three team playoff.
 In 2001, the playoff was replaced with a four team page playoff.